Port d'Envalira is the highest paved road in the Pyrenees

 Where is the highest paved road of the Pyrenees?

 Set high in the Pyrenees mountain range, the road to the summit is totally paved.
-It is said to be the highest asphalted road in the Pyrenees.
+It is the highest asphalted road in the Pyrenees.
 It’s called CG-2.
-In 2002, the most challenging part of the road was bypassed by a 3 kilometers long toll tunnel.
+In 2002, the most challenging part of the road was bypassed by a 2,879 meters long toll tunnel.
+At 2.052m above the sea level, it’s said to be the highest tunnel in the Pyrenees.
+It’s a two-way tunnel with one lane per direction.

 How long is Port d'Envalira?